realumhelp/Creality-K1-and-K1-Max_wiki/Install-Official-Builds.md

 <br />

-## Install the latest builds
+## Install 'Installation Helper Script'

-If you have already installed Moonraker, Fluidd or Mainsail provided by Creality, please uninstall them first.
+If you have already installed Moonraker, Fluidd or Mainsail provided by Creality, please uninstall them first using `[Remove Menu]`.

 - Enter the following command to install script in `/root` folder: